Putin tests new missile to frighten Europe

 Exchange of fire on the contact line on Christmas Day saw a Russian sniper kill a Ukrainian soldier.
 Ukrainian military intelligence said one Russian soldier was also killed.

-International monitors from the Organisation for Security and Cooperation in Europe, an international body based in Vienna, also reported multiple ceasefire violations in the run-up to Christmas.
+Meanwhile, international monitors from the Organisation for Security and Cooperation in Europe (OSCE), an international body based in Vienna, reported multiple ceasefire violations in the run-up to Christmas.

 There were 195 explosions in the Donetsk area of east Ukraine between 21 and 23 December and 105 explosions in the Luhansk area, as well as bursts of small arms and anti-aircraft fire, it said in its last report.